2024 WISCONSIN STATE TRAIL PASSES NOW AVAILABLE

 The mission of the Friends of the Badger and Sugar River State Trails as a nonprofit organization is to collaborate with the Department of Natural Resources to enhance usage and physical aspects of the trails.
 Our mission is reflected in the Southwest Savanna Draft Plan proposal to maintain current usage of the Badger and Sugar River State Trails, which includes hiking, biking, cross country skiing as well as snowmobiling and limited winter ATV use on a portion of the BST during appropriate conditions.

-We support the concerns of trail users regarding user conflicts, negative impact on the trail experience, safety, trail modifications, and environmental impacts.
-While e-Bikes are permitted on the trails (traveling up to speeds of 15 mph), both the Board of the Friends’ Group does recognize the limited motorized use of each trail is limited to non-motorized vehicles.
-Following our 2020 trail user survey, the Friends’ stance moving forward will be to speak out in opposition to expanding motorized use of both trails while promoting and advocating for silent sports and trail preservation.
+We support the concerns of trail users regarding user conflicts, and collaborate to minimize negative impacts on trail experience, safety, trail modifications, and environmental impacts.
+While e-Bikes are permitted on the trails (traveling up to speeds of 15 mph), both the Board of the Friends’ Group recognizes that, per DNR regulations, the use of each trail is limited to non-motorized vehicles.
+Following our 2020 trail user survey, the Friends’ stance moving forward is to speak out in opposition to expanding motorized use of both trails while promoting and advocating for silent sports and trail preservation.

 The Friends Group conducted a survey in early June in order to gauge support for any changes to the trails’ current usage, to which over 250 people responded.
 Here is a summary of the results: Data_All_200612.

 The DNR has released its draft Master Plan for Wisconsin’s Southwest Savannah region to the public.
 The Friends Group is pleased that the plan proposes to maintain the current usage of the Badger and Sugar River State Trails.
 With regard to new ATV usage rules in specific communities along the trails, please contact their City Councils let them know your opinions and your concerns.